The fate of Schwarzschild--de Sitter black holes: nonequilibrium evaporation: Introduction

-Recent studies have analyzed SdS and Kerr--de~Sitter evaporation in four dimensions~\cite{Bousso:1997wi,Kanti:2002ge,Yoshida:2003zz,Gregory:2021ozs}, incorporating greybody factors and mode-by-mode fluxes for scalar, electromagnetic, and gravitational perturbations.
-These works demonstrate consistency with the generalized second law but rely on numerical computation and do not yield closed-form expressions for fluxes, mass evolution, or local thermodynamic quantities.
-A complementary, fully analytic framework can therefore provide valuable geometric insight and a benchmark for these numerical analyses.
+In parallel, four-dimensional studies of Schwarzschild--de~Sitter and Kerr--de~Sitter evaporation have analyzed Hawking emission using greybody factors and mode-by-mode fluxes for scalar, electromagnetic, and gravitational perturbations~\cite{Bousso:1997wi,Kanti:2002ge,Yoshida:2003zz,Gregory:2021ozs}, demonstrating consistency with the generalized second law.
+Related semiclassical analyses have constructed perturbatively self-consistent SdS solutions by solving backreaction equations for quantum fields on a fixed background~\cite{Akhmedov:2024mkk}.
+However, these approaches rely on numerical computation or perturbative control and do not yield closed-form expressions for the evaporation fluxes, mass evolution, or local thermodynamic observables.

-Here we construct such a platform using two-dimensional dilaton gravity with anomaly-induced backreaction.
-Starting from the spherical reduction of four-dimensional Einstein gravity with a cosmological constant, we obtain an exactly solvable two-dimensional model that reproduces the causal and thermodynamic structure of the SdS static patch.
+Here we construct an analytic framework that addresses these limitations.
+Starting from the spherical reduction of four-dimensional Einstein gravity with a cosmological constant, we obtain an exactly solvable two-dimensional dilaton gravity model that reproduces the causal and thermodynamic structure of the SdS static patch.
 Incorporating the Polyakov effective action, we determine the anomaly-induced energy flux, derive the evolution equation for the black-hole mass, and compute local temperatures, energy densities, and fluxes measured by static observers.
-In two dimensions, the anomaly-induced action captures the complete semiclassical dynamics of the $s$-wave sector~\cite{Alonso-Serrano:2025lbo}, enabling a self-consistent treatment of backreaction.
+In two dimensions, the anomaly-induced action captures the complete semiclassical dynamics of the $s$-wave sector~\cite{Polyakov:1981rd,Russo:1992ax, Alonso-Serrano:2025lbo}, enabling a self-consistent treatment of backreaction.

 The resulting system realizes a nonequilibrium steady state with constant energy flow from the hotter black hole to the cooler cosmological horizon.
 The mass-loss law admits a single equilibrium point, the Nariai configuration, where the horizons coincide and their surface gravities vanish.
 We construct the $(M,\Lambda)$ phase diagram, identify its fixed points, and verify that the generalized second law is satisfied throughout the evaporation process.